RasGeero/Kanta/README.md

 ### For Sellers
 - 📸 Upload product photos with automatic AI processing
-- 🎨 Background removal and mannequin overlay via Remove.bg and Fashn.ai
+- 🎨 Background removal and model overlay via Remove.bg and Fashn.ai
 - 📊 Seller dashboard with analytics and performance metrics
 - 📦 Order management and inventory tracking
 - 💰 Direct payments to your Mobile Money or bank account